-Steve Broome joined the Southern Regional Education Board in 2006 as the director of state development for high schools and middle grades for High Schools That Work (HSTW).
-He brings more than 15 years of experience working on issues of education policy and practice in the public education sector.
+Steve Broome is executive director for school improvement.
+He joined the Southern Regional Education Board in 2006 as the director of state development for high schools and middle grades for High Schools That Work, He brought more than 15 years of experience working on issues of education policy and practice in the public education sector.
 Steve has worked with state and local leaders in 32 states through HSTW.

-Clara Clark joined the Southern Regional Education Board in 2011 as a school improvement consultant.
+Clara Clark is a senior school improvement leadership coach.
+She joined the Southern Regional Education Board in 2011 as a school improvement consultant.
 She brings more than 37 years of experience working on issues of education policy and practice in public education.
-She has worked as a school coach in New Mexico.
-Clara has trained and coached teachers and administrators on the practices of the Mathematics Design Collaborative.
-Additionally, she has coached and trained administrators in walk-through and observation protocols.
+She has worked as a school coach throughout New Mexico.

-Paula Egelson joined the Southern Regional Education Board in September 2010 as director of research to the school improvement team.
+Paula Egelson is the division director of research and accountability.
+She joined the Southern Regional Education Board in September 2010 as director of research to the school improvement team.
 She brings more than 35 years of experience as a K-12 educator, director of reading and school improvement, and senior research analyst.
 While at SREB, Paula has co-authored research and policy publications on preparing principals to be more effective and improving the quality of career and technical teacher preparation.